Direct Mail Systems

 3. Can You Still Send Unaddressed Mail?

 Unaddressed mail, with the address as ‘The Homeowner’ or ‘The Occupier’ can still be sent as a form of direct mail.
+This type of marketing, often referred to as Door Drops, does not contain personal data and therefore falls outside the scope of GDPR entirely.
+Royal Mail's Door to Door service is a common way this is facilitated in the UK.
+This approach is highly effective for local businesses or mass awareness campaigns, and is frequently used by sectors such as property and retail.
 It is only personally addressed mail that can be prevented by the MPS if sent by member companies of the Data & Marketing Association (DMA) or reputable companies.
+For mail that is addressed, you must also be mindful of the Mail Preference Service (MPS), which is why data suppression is a necessary pre-mailing step.

 4. How to Ensure GDPR-Compliant Direct Mail?